jazibjohar/ai-text-structor/docs/concept.md

-# AI Engine Documentation
+# AI Text Structor Documentation

 ## Overview
-The AI Engine is an asynchronous system for executing structured data collection and workflow processing using Large Language Models (LLMs).
+The AI Text Structor is an asynchronous system for executing structured data collection and workflow processing using Large Language Models (LLMs).
 It processes JSON-based configurations to orchestrate complex data extraction and decision-making workflows.

 ## Core Components